Recherche sur les services humains de la santé

 The Centre for Rural and Northern Research (CRaNHR) at Laurentian University conducts interdisciplinary research on health equity issues, including health human services.
 CRaNHR has a strong history of collaboration, innovation, and exploration surrounding health human services in rural, northern, and remote regions.

-Our current and completed research projects in Health Human Services are outlined below and you can learn more about our NOSM Integrative Impact Innovations work here.
+Our current and completed research projects in Health Human Services are outlined below.
+For more information, see NOSM Integrated Impact Investigations.

 Current Research Streams

 To Evaluate a Hospital-to-Home Transitional Care Intervention Compared to Usual Care for Older Adults with Multiple Chronic Conditions and Depression Community Assets Supporting Transitions (CAST) Research Study